Dre Campbell Farm

 Ground BeetlePicture via www.flickr.com

-A single ground beetle is capable of consuming 50 caterpillars.
+A single ground beetle is capable of consuming hundreds of caterpillars [3].
 They are most agile at removing pesky critters from the soil.

-They aid in combating slugs and snails, worms, and even maggots.
-These helpful beetles are so good for the garden because they still seek their prey when the others are dormant at night.
+They aid in combating slugs and snails, wireworms, ants, and even maggots.
+These helpful beetles are so good for the garden because they may also eat weed seeds.

-Plant perennials or white clover to attract them and keep them around.
+Plant red clover or white clover to help attract them and keep them around.

 13. Dragonfly

-DragonflyA dragonfly is extremely efficient, as they are capable of consuming their body weight in bugs every 30 minutes, which is amazing.
+DragonflyA dragonfly is extremely efficient, as they are capable of consuming hundreds of mosquitoes per day, which is amazing.
+They also go after other pests like gnats and biting flies.

 Place water in or around your garden and yard to keep them around.